 A colony of ants moved into our caravan and periodically they’d crawl on our legs or arms.
 It became so frequent that we each developed a slight tic.
 We couldn’t sit still because we would feel ants crawling on us.
 Only it was a figment of our imagination.
 Long after the colony had been removed, we’d wake up in sweats flicking away the invisible bodies of phantom ants.
 The apparitions followed us all the way back to England.

-When an idea is engrained in your mind there’s no easy way to dig it out.
+When an idea is ingrained in your mind there’s no easy way to dig it out.
 Like the ants of our caravan that had tunneled into our subconscious.

 Caravans and their occupants have been systematically vilified by word association from the 21st century.
 Allowing such deep-founded prejudice, whether relating to refugees from Central America or Afro-Brazilians on a day-trip to the beach, leaves our minds vulnerable to the manipulation of whomever cares to use it.